-Section B. The Board of Directors of the Connecticut Association of Schools
+Section C. The Board of Directors of the Connecticut Association of Schools a.
+The voting members of the Board of Directors of the Connecticut Association of Schools shall consist of:

-- a.
-The voting members of the Board of Directors of the Connecticut Association of Schools shall consist of: - i.
-The officers of the Connecticut Association of Schools
+- i.
+The officers of the Connecticut Association of Schools - ii.

-- ii.
 The immediate past president - iii.
-One representative from each of the three classes of high schools of the Connecticut Association of High School Principals (CAHSP): large, medium and small.
+One representative from each of the three classes of high schools that comprise the high school membership: large, medium and small.
 These classes shall be determined by the board of directors of the Connecticut Association of Schools based on the total enrollment of Grades 10-12, as of October 1 in the even numbered years.
 Each class will consist of approximately one third (1/3) of the institutional member schools so determined.
 Such representatives shall be principals of institutional member schools. - iv.
-Two representatives of middle level schools of the Connecticut Association of Middle School Principals (CAMSP).
+Two representatives of middle level schools that comprise the middle school membership.
 Such representatives shall be principals of institutional member schools. - v.
-Five representatives of elementary schools of the Connecticut Association of Elementary School Principals (CAESP).
+Five representatives of elementary schools that comprise the elementary school membership.
 Such representatives shall be principals of institutional member schools. - vi.
 One assistant principal representing any of the three levels of membership (elementary, middle or high). - vii.
-The chairperson, or alternate, of each board of control sponsored by the Association (CIAC and SABC). - viii.
-The president, or equivalent, of each association of school principals (high, middle and elementary) sponsored by the Connecticut Association of Schools. - b.
+The chairperson, or alternate, of each board of control sponsored by the Association (CIAC, CSAC, High School, Middle School, Elementary School, and the Principals' Center). - b.
 Consultants without vote shall include the executive director of the Connecticut Association of Schools; the associate and assistant executive directors of the Connecticut Association of Schools; the director of the division of Curriculum and Professional Development, State Department of Education; a representative of the Connecticut Association of Public School Superintendents; and such other consultants as the CAS Board of Directors may determine. - c.
 A majority of these directors must be directors of the Connecticut Schools Corporation.
-Sixteen (16) members of the Board of Directors, holding the positions hereinafter named, shall serve as directors on the Board of Directors of the Connecticut Schools Corporation: the president, the president-elect, the vice presidents, the secretary-treasurer, one assistant principal representative, the chairs of the Student Activities Board of Control, the presidents or the equivalent of the Connecticut Association of High School Principals, the Connecticut Association of Middle School Principals, the Connecticut Association of Elementary School Principals and the chair person of the CIAC Board of Control; two elected high school representatives, one elected middle school representative and one elected elementary school representative. - d.
+Seventeen (17) members of the Board of Directors, holding the positions hereinafter named, shall serve as directors on the Board of Directors of the Connecticut Schools Corporation: the president; the president-elect; the vice presidents; the secretary-treasurer; one assistant principal representative; two elected high school representatives; one elected middle school representative; one elected elementary school representative; and the chairs of each board of control sponsored by the Association (CIAC, CSAC, High School, Middle School, Elementary School, and the Principals' Center). - d.
 All directors from B.1.a.iii-vii. will be elected for two year terms.
 These directors shall not serve consecutively more than two terms of two years each.